List of The Story of Tracy Beaker characters: Shelley Appleton

-She then returned in series 5 as Temporary Head Careworker, before leaving once again in the episode 'Operation Careworker'.

 She has a cool, collected and confident attitude, but ultimately has a huge affection for all the kids.
 In series 3, it is mentioned that she became interested in being a careworker because she cared for her dad as a child, because he had Alzheimer's disease.

+Jackie Hopper

-Jackie HopperJackie Hopper, portrayed by Abby Rakic-Platt, made her first appearance on 9 October 2003 in series 3 of The Story of Tracy Beaker during the episode Jackie.
+Jackie Hopper, portrayed by Abby Rakic-Platt, made her first appearance on 9 October 2003 in series 3 of The Story of Tracy Beaker during the episode Jackie.
 She departed on 9 December 2005 in series 4 during the episode The Wedding.

 When Jackie is brought to the Dumping Ground, she refuses to accept that she needs to be in care, and that her beloved grandad has Alzheimer's and can no longer look after her.
-She's determined to escape, collect Grandpa from his nursing home and return to their old house together.
+She's determined to escape, collect her Grandpa from his nursing home and return to their old house together.
 Eventually, she ends up staying at the Dumping Ground even though she doesn't like it.
 She later becomes good friends with Tracy and Crash.

 She departs during the final episode of series 4, to attend a sports academy, however returns in series 5 after admitting she faked an injury to return to the Dumping Ground.

+Sid Rooney

-Sid RooneySid Rooney, portrayed by Vincenzo Pellegrino, made his first appearance on 7 October 2004 in series 4 of The Story of Tracy Beaker during the episode Return to Sender.
+Sid Rooney, portrayed by Vincenzo Pellegrino, made his first appearance on 7 October 2004 in series 4 of The Story of Tracy Beaker during the episode Return to Sender, and replaced Shelley Appleton as head-care worker.
 He departed on 5 April 2005 in series 4 during the episode We're off the Map Now.

 Sid is described as being very boring, but when he takes a few days' break and leaves the Dumping Ground in the care of a draconian careworker, they realise they are lucky to have him, and welcome him back.

 He made his last appearance in the final episode of series 4.